Rashay01/Python_exercises/look_behind.md

 # lookbehind in regex assignment

 ### lookbehind

-It looks for the pattern to the right of the parsers current position and dertermins if its a match or not.
+It searches for the pattern to the right of the parsers current position and dertermins wheather if its a match or not.

 `(?<=Charlook)X`

-It will look for `X` and if the pattern `Charlook` follows after it - then it will be a match.
+It will searches for `Charlook` and if the pattern `X` follows after it - then it will be a match.

 e.g:
 ```python